 Scan and attach your unofficial transcript(s) from prior undergraduate and graduate work on page 2 of the application.
 Official transcripts are required only AFTER an offer of admission is made and accepted.
 If you cannot upload an unofficial transcript, official paper transcripts may be submitted by mail.

+Note: For the 2021 application cycle only, GRE scores are not required, although they are strongly recommended.
 An official copy of your Graduate Record Examination (GRE) scores is required as part of the application process.
 The GRE is one factor among many, including the statement of research interests, GPA, letters, research experience, and community engagement, that we consider.
 Although there is no definite minimum GRE score, most accepted applicants have a verbal + quantitative total above 313.
 You may also take the GRE Advanced Test in your undergraduate major, but it is not required.
 Please use the Vanderbilt code (1871) when indicating where your scores should be sent.

 Official scores on the Test of English as a Foreign Language (TOEFL) are required for all foreign applicants whose native language is not English as well as for those who have not received their education at an English-speaking university.
 Foreign applicants also must take the GRE.

 For either exam, a photocopy of your student report of test scores is acceptable until the official copy arrives from ETS.
 No student will be admitted, however, unless Vanderbilt is in receipt of official scores.